cloudfoundry-attic/cf-docs/source/docs/running/micro_cloud_foundry/index.html.md

 ### <a id='configuring-for-offline'></a>Configuring Micro Cloud Foundry for Offline Mode ###

-You can configure offline mode manually or use the `cf micro` command.
-CF version 0.3.16.beta4 or higher is required to use the `cf micro` command.
-See [Using the CF micro Command](#using-the-cf-micro-command) for instructions.
+You can configure offline mode manually or use the `cf micro-offline /home/mcf/micro.vmx` command.
+See [Using the CF micro Commands](#using-the-cf-micro-command) for instructions.

 The remainder of this section describes how to configure offline mode manually.